White House pushes for limited coronavirus relief bill as broader effort meets resistance

-WASHINGTON (Reuters) - U.S. Treasury Secretary Steve Mnuchin and White House Chief of Staff Mark Meadows on Sunday called on Congress to pass a coronavirus relief bill using leftover funds from the small business loan program as negotiations on a more comprehensive package face resistance.
+WASHINGTON (Reuters) - The Trump administration on Sunday called on Congress to pass a stripped-down coronavirus relief bill using leftover funds from an expired small business loan program as negotiations on a broader package ran into resistance.

-Their proposal was the latest twist in the on-again, off-again talks to try to secure more stimulus for the economy.
+The proposal was the latest twist in the on-again, off-again talks to try to secure more stimulus for the economy, which is struggling to recover from coronavirus-related shutdowns that threw millions of Americans out of work.

 “The all or nothing approach is an unacceptable response to the American people,” they wrote.